cleanlab/aws-marketplace/label-inspector/README.md

 Label Inspector has one hyperparameter that can be specified during training, `runtime`.
 This `runtime` hyperparameter will determine the speed and accuracy of our label finding algorithm.
 There are two options available:

-1. `fast` : this mode will have a shorter execution time, but many not produce the best quality results
+1. `fast` : this mode will have a shorter execution time, but many not produce the best quality results (maximum execution time is 2 hours, will take much less time for most datasets)
-2. `high_accuracy` : this mode will take longer to execute, but will produce higher quality results
+2. `high_accuracy` : this mode will take longer to execute, but will produce higher quality results (maximum execution time is 13 hours, will take much less time for most datasets)

-If unspecified, Label Inspector will run on `fast` mode by default.
+If unspecified, Label Inspector will run on `high_accuracy` mode by default.

 ## Common Errors